gregsmi/cpg-deploy/azure/README.md

 1. Fork [gregsmi/sample-metadata](https://github.com/gregsmi/sample-metadata)
 1. Fork [gregsmi/analysis-runner](https://github.com/gregsmi/analysis-runner)

-For clarity, the forked repos will be referred below with the `-fork` suffix, e.g.,your-organization/cpg-deploy-fork.
+For clarity, the forked repos will be referred below with the `-fork` suffix, e.g., `your-organization/cpg-deploy-fork`.
 You should choose a suffix (or not) that's appropriate to your application.

 ### Pre-existing Hail Batch on Azure deployment